 The Airmen's Stories - P/O A R Ross

-Alexander Richard Ross, of Surbiton, was born in the third quarter of 1920 and educated at Haileybury College and then at Imperial College, where he studied Engineering.
+AR Ross was educated at Haileybury College and then at Imperial College, where he studied Engineering.

 He was a member of the London University Air Squadron in 1938.
 He joined the RAFVR in June 1939 as an Airman u/t Pilot.